Oscar-Kristensson/ollama-client/README.md

 scripts/build.bat
 ```

-The same script is also available for MacOS.
+The same script is also available for MacOS and Linux.

 ### Windows/Mac/Linux standalone
 Comming soon™️!
 Unzip the program and click the ollama-client executable app (depending on your operating system).